homayoun1990/geegui/README.md

 # geegui
-GEE-GUI is a lightweight raster GIS
+GEE-GUI is a lightweight raster GIS is built on top of PyQt5.